 5. Detox Your Skin With A Face Mask/ Face Pack

 With your busy morning schedule it might be difficult to fit in half an hour of skin time.
-So we recommend a quick 10 minute face pack while you prepare your breakfast.
+In such times, a quick 10-minute face pack while you prepare your breakfast can be ideal.

 How To Use